mbnguyen/Lab3FunWithScriptingTools/readme.md

 FUN WITH SCRIPTING TOOLS

+All the files are under Lab3 folder (directory) which is under my home directory (mnguyen128) on snowball.

 Part 1:
   Please give the permission to execute to the file named script.sh by running "chmod 777 script.sh"